Twists of Pl\"ucker coordinates as dimer partition functions: Dimer partition functions

+In this section, we consider the dual bipartite graph of a Postnikov diagram.
+We give a weighting to the edges of this graph and define a dimer partition function, for each $k$-subset $I$ of $\{1,\ldots ,n\}$, in terms of perfect matchings of a subgraph.
+We show that this function is invariant under blow-up or blow-down moves.
+We then show that a scaled version of each dimer partition function is, in addition, independent of the choice of Postnikov diagram ${\postdiag}$.
+We then use this to associate a polynomial to each $k$-subset $I$.

-Given a Postnikov diagram, ${\postdiag}$, there is a dual graph $G=G_{\postdiag}$, defined as follows.
+Given a Postnikov diagram, ${\postdiag}$, a dual graph $G=G_{\postdiag}$ is defined as follows.
 The vertices of $G_{\postdiag}$ are in bijection with the oriented faces of ${\postdiag}$, and the edges correspond to points of intersection of the boundaries of the corresponding faces.
-The internal alternating faces of ${\postdiag}$ correspond to internal faces of $G_{\postdiag}$, and the latter thus inherits a $k$-subset label from $\postdiag$, which we replace with the associated minor.
-Each pair $i,i'$ of boundary vertices in ${\postdiag}$ corresponds to an oriented face of ${\postdiag}$ and thus to a boundary vertex of $G_{\postdiag}$ (which we label with $i$).
-Then the boundary alternating faces of ${\postdiag}$ correspond to the parts of the boundary of $G_{\postdiag}$ between successive boundary vertices of $G_{\postdiag}$ of this kind.
-We call these, by abuse of terminology, boundary faces of $G_{\postdiag}$, with the boundary of such a face being the collection of edges on the boundary of $G_{\postdiag}$ between the limiting boundary vertices of the face.
+The internal alternating faces of ${\postdiag}$ correspond to internal faces of $G_{\postdiag}$, and the latter inherits a $k$-subset label from $\postdiag$, which we replace with the associated minor.
+For each $i\in \{1,\ldots ,n\}$, the boundary vertices $i$ and $i'$ of $\postdiag$ lie on the boundary of an oriented face of ${\postdiag}$ that corresponds to a boundary vertex of $G_{\postdiag}$, which we label with $i$.
+Thus the graph $G_{\postdiag}$ lies inside a polygon with vertices $1,2,\ldots ,n$.
+Furthermore, for each $i$, the boundary vertices $i$ and $(i+1)'$ of $\postdiag$ lie on the boundary of an alternating face of $\postdiag$ which corresponds to part of the boundary of $G_{\postdiag}$.
+We regard the part of the plane bounded by this and the side of the above polygon between vertices $i$ and $i+1$ as a boundary face of $G_{\postdiag}$.
+Thus $G_{\postdiag}$ has $n$ boundary faces in total.

 The graph $G_{\postdiag}$ is bipartite: a vertex corresponding to a clockwise face (respectively, anticlockwise face) of ${\postdiag}$ is coloured black (respectively, white).
-The graph $G_{\postdiag}$ is considered up to local moves, shown in Figure~\ref{f:blowdown}, corresponding to the creation or annihilation of oriented lenses as in Figure~\ref{f:locallens} (we also allow blow-ups and blow-downs for black vertices).
-A blow-up at a vertex $v$ involves a partition of the edges incident with the vertex into two subsets; we restrict to the case where both subsets are nonempty, unless $v$ is a boundary black vertex (see Figure~\ref{f:blowdown} for an example).
+The graph $G_{\postdiag}$ is considered up to local moves, shown in Figure~\ref{fig:blowdown}, corresponding to the creation or annihilation of oriented lenses as in Figure~\ref{fig:locallens} (we also allow blow-ups and blow-downs for black vertices).
+A blow-up at a vertex $v$ involves a partition of the edges incident with the vertex into two subsets; we restrict to the case where both subsets are nonempty, unless $v$ is a boundary black vertex (see Figure~\ref{fig:blowdown} for an example).

 We refer to the move corresponding to the annihilation of an oriented lens as a \emph{blow-down}, and the move corresponding to the creation of an oriented lens as a \emph{blow-up}.